 The CPSC has reiterated that the safest possible crib environment for an infant is a bare crib without blankets, toys, pillows, cushions or other items.
 The baby should always be placed on his or back to sleep without any positioning devices as they are unnecessary and actually increase the risk of infant injury or death.
 Further, if the parents or guardian is concerned about the temperature, footed-pajamas should be utilized in lieu of blankets.
 In fact, the CPSC reports that half of crib deaths and two-thirds of bassinet deaths are as a result of pillows, blankets or other types of overcrowding in the baby’s sleeping environment.

 Further, prior to purchasing a product for their child, parents should perform their due diligence.
 This means that you should, at minimum, Google the product name and model to see if there are any defects or safety recalls that you should be aware of.
 This step is especially important if you purchase the product second-hand or at a yard sale or rummage sale as it is less likely that a recalled product would be preemptively identified.
 Further, once you are in possession of the item or product, you should inspect it for any obvious defect or safety hazards.
 Finally, parents should supervise and observe their child using the product.
 If there is a problem with the product it is likely to present itself early on.
 Adequate supervision can prevent a tragedy.

 We hope that you, a caring, and well-intentioned parent, never have to call us to discuss an injury to yourself or to your child.
 However, if an unsafe product or the reckless or negligent behavior of another has caused an injury, we can hold them accountable for their actions.
 We work to protect you and to recover compensation for your injuries.
-For your free and confidential personal injury consultation call The Reiff Law Firm today at (215) 246-9000 or contact us online.
+We are also known for our Philadelphia car accidents lawyers and the other cases we support.
+For your free and confidential personal injury consultation call The Reiff Law Firm today at (215) 709-6940 or contact us online.